geberele/php-queue-system/README.md

 }
 ```

-This queue class is good for static implementation, for a dynamic implementation it's necessary to store the queue list in a database.
+This queue class is good for static implementation, for a dynamic implementation is necessary to store the queue list in a database.

 The full example could be found [here](https://github.com/geberele/php-queue-system).